 Meanwhile, the act of writing itself can have a meditative quality.
 The focused attention and repetitive actions involved in writing align it with other reportedly soothing activities, such as sewing or painting.
 We actively involve the body as we move our hand across the page and create those swirling, dancing patterns that can mean so much.

 How do you feel about writing for relaxation?
 If you want to explore it further then take a look at these writing for relaxation top tips.
-Or put pen to paper straightaway with these 3 quick creative writing activities.
+Or put pen to paper straightaway with one of the quick fix activities in my Write to Relax series.

 Brown, S. (2009).
 Play: How It Shapes the Brain, Opens the Imagination, and Invigorates the Soul.
 Avery.